Bhanditz/labs-preview/api/record-jsonld.md

 1) JSON-LD makes use qualified names (in the format of namespace prefix : property name such as "dc:creator"), and not camel case ("dcCreator")

-2) JSON-LD has a `@context` part, which lists the namespaces and their prefixes
+2) JSON-LD has a `@context` part, which links object properties in a JSON document to concepts in an ontology.
+In our case this lists the used namespaces and their prefixes.

-3) JSON-LD makes difference between the resource type values (typically URIs), and string literals
+3) JSON-LD makes difference between the resource type values ([IRIs](http://en.wikipedia.org/wiki/Internationalized_resource_identifier)), and string literals

 A resource value:
 ```JavaScript